kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-overview.md

 description: A tutorial to get you using KijiExpress with Kiji Tables.
 ---

-Analyzing data with MapReduce can be a long path, fraught with many Java classes.

-KijiExpress is designed to make defining data processing jobs faster and more expressive, particularly for data stored in Kiji tables.
-KijiExpress allows you to define pipelines of MapReduce jobs easily, particularly when dealing with Kiji tables.
+KijiExpress is designed to make defining data processing MapReduce jobs quick and expressive, particularly for data stored in Kiji tables.
+Models can be developed using [Scalding](http://github.com/twitter/scalding), in the easy-to-use and powerful language of Scala, and run over Kiji tables using KijiExpress.

 In this tutorial, we demonstrate how to use KijiExpress to analyze your data effectively.
 You will: